-For professionals in the security industry, the federal government is one of the most tried and true sources for employment.
-Federal security agency jobs promise long-term placement.
+The top federal security jobs and careers are with federal agencies and promise long-term placement and a good salary.
+For professionals in the security industry, the federal government is one of the most tried and true sources of employment.
 Working for the federal government provides more job security than working for the private sector.
 Federal jobs also have flexible scheduling options for those who need it and will pay for time off.
-Health and life insurance coverage is usually provided to federal security agents with retirement savings plans available too.
+Health and life insurance coverage are usually provided to federal security agents with retirement savings plans also available.
 A federal retirement plan allows the employee to collect benefits after serving the government for a set number of years.
-Pay is lucrative for federal security agents with salaries guaranteed.
+Furthermore, the pay is lucrative for federal security agents with salaries guaranteed.
 Unlike private-sector jobs, government positions regulate pay grades.

 1. Central Intelligence Agency